openebs/openebs/contribute/design/README.md

 - [openebs/openebs](https://github.com/openebs/openebs) is OpenEBS meta repository that contains design documents, project management, community and contributor documents, deployment and workload examples.
 - [openebs/openebs-docs](https://github.com/openebs/openebs-docs) contains the source code for OpenEBS Documentation portal (https://docs.openebs.io) implemented using Docusaurus framework and other libraries listed in [package.json](https://github.com/openebs/openebs-docs/blob/staging/website/package.json)
 - [openebs/website](https://github.com/openebs/website) contains the source code for OpenEBS portal (https://openebs.io) implemented using Gatsby framework and other libraries listed in [package.json](https://github.com/openebs/website/blob/refactor-to-ghost-and-gatsby/package.json)
-- [openebs/charts](https://github.com/openebs/charts) contains the helm chart source code for OpenEBS and also hosts a gh-pages website for install artifacts and helm packages.
+- [openebs/charts](https://github.com/openebs/charts) contains the Helm chart source code for OpenEBS and also hosts a gh-pages website for install artifacts and Helm packages.
 - [openebs/maya](https://github.com/openebs/maya) contains OpenEBS Storage Management components that help with managing cStor, Jiva and Local Volumes.
 This repository contains the non-CSI drivers.
 The code is being moved from this repository to engine specific CSI drivers.
 Detailed dependency list can be found in: [go.mod](https://github.com/openebs/maya/blob/master/go.mod).
 OpenEBS also maintains a forked copy of the Kubernetes external-storage repository to support the external-provisioners for cStor and Jiva volumes.
   - [openebs/external-storage](https://github.com/openebs/external-storage) contains OpenEBS extensions for Kubernetes External Dynamic Provisioners.
 These provisioners will be deprecated in the near term in favor of the CSI drivers that are under beta and alpha stage at the moment.
 This is a forked repository from [kubernetes-incubator/external-storage](https://github.com/kubernetes-retired/external-storage).
 - [openebs/velero-plugin](https://github.com/openebs/velero-plugin) has the plugin code to perform cStor and ZFS Local PV based Backup and Restore using Velero.